sftpplus/sftpplus-docs/src/doc_source/events/events.rst

   :count: Number of files in the batch.

-  :files: List of the scheduled files
+  :files: Human readable list of the scheduled files

   :kind: The type of this transfer

   :name: Name of the transfer.

+  :queue: List of the scheduled files